mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 by thousands of developers is introducing a type-safe, well-tested, standardized way to handle physical quantities and their units.
 The rationale for this is that people tend to have problems communicating or using proper units both in the code and in daily life.
-Numerous expensive failures and accidents happened because of using an invalid unit or a quantity type.
+Numerous expensive failures and accidents happened due to using an invalid unit or a quantity type.

 The most famous and probably the most expensive example in the software engineering domain is the Mars Climate Orbiter that in 1999 failed to enter Mars' orbit and crashed while entering